Physical Therapy For Patellofemoral Pain

 Your physical therapist will teach you exercises that help strengthen the muscles around the hip and knee themselves.

-By strengthening these muscles, your knee will be better capable of withstanding increased activity levels.
+Strengthening these muscles will make your knee more capable of withstanding increased activity levels.

 3. Cross Training